1ceaham/1ceaham.github.io/content/page/CV.md

 *Sound field modelling in 2 and 3 dimensions.* Thesis directors Jean-Dominique Polack (*Institut ∂'Alembert*) and Roland Badeau (*LTCI, Télécom ParisTech, Université Paris-Saclay*).

+*Theoretical Acoustics.* Studying statistical late reverberation through an energetic wave equation in energy density and sound intensity (similar to diffusion equation approaches) to efficiently model sound fields in large spaces.

+*Finite Volume Time Domain Modelling.* Implemented FVTD scheme to simulate the energetic wave equation and fit input parameters to observed phenomena.

+*Acoustic Measurements.* Captured and studied spatial impulse responses using Soundfield and Tetramic devices in diffuse and non-diffuse contexts.

 ## Stanford University, 2015 - 2016
 **MA in Music, Science, & Technology**, Center for Computer Research in Music and Acoustics (CCRMA), 3.98 GPA